AgentEnder/craigory-dev/libs/presentations/src/presentation-data/devup-2023-full-stack-type-safety/slides.md

 You should now have an Nx workspace that contains

-- A react app called "frontend" using typescript, vite or webpack, jest or vitest.
+- A angular app called "frontend" using typescript, vite or webpack, jest or vitest.
-- An app containing e2e tests for your react app using cypress
+- An app containing e2e tests for your angular app using cypress
 - A C# project called backend
 - A C# project containing the unit tests for `backend`
 - A library containg the API spec file extracted from backend